WeibelLab-Teaching/CSE_218_118_Fa20_Team_Virtual_Party/README.md

 # CSE 218/118 FA20 Team Virtual Party
 ## How to Run the App
-First, navigate to the folder `code` in a terminal.
+First, navigate to the folder `server` in a terminal.
 Then type in `node server.js` to host the server locally.

 Then install the **Live Server** extention by Ritwick Dey in VSCode.